California Brain Injury Lawyers

 • Difficulty Sleeping — People typically correlate brain injuries with increased drowsiness, but other TBIs can make it difficult for victims to fall asleep.
 In turn, the lack of sleep can cause other issues, such as decreased energy and increased irritability.

 If you’ve suffered from a TBI, these issues can severely affect your quality of life, so receiving appropriate medical care is important.
 However, diagnostic tests, rehabilitation therapies, and medications can be prohibitively expensive.
-These costs should not be yours to bear if you have a TBI due to the negligence of others.
-Contact our California brain injury accident lawyers now at (888) 488-1391 to discuss your options for compensation.
+If another party’s negligence caused your TBI, a California brain injury accident lawyer can guide you through potential legal options.

 Complications Resulting From Severe TBIs

-In the severe brain injury cases our California accident attorneys have handled, these complications are also common:
+In severe brain injury cases, these complications are also common:

 • Seizure